 - Soil

 Dump a layer of pebble, rocks, or perlite into your planter.
-I use perlite more these days because it’s super cheap and lightweight.
+I use perlite mostly because it’s super cheap and lightweight.
 And I always have it on hand.
 This is also a great option for hanging planters because perlite doesn’t add nearly as much weight as rocks do.

-However, these pictures show small pebbles because that’s what I had on hand when I was planting this pothos and throwing this planter together.
+However, the pictures in this article show small pebbles because that’s what I had on hand when I was planting this pothos and throwing this planter together.
 Just keep weight in mind 🙂

 Want to learn more about plant propagation?
-Check out my guides on propagating pothos plants, snake plants, peperomia, string of pearls, succulents, prickly pear cactus pads, and monstera!
+Check out my guides on propagating pothos plants, snake plants, string of pearls, and monstera deliciosa!

 Add a layer of soil appropriate for your plant, pop the plant in, and then fill the soil in around the plant.
 It’s usually going to be a well-draining houseplant or succulent soil to facilitate water flow, and also because I don’t recommend using this method for any plant that is too finicky.

-There you have it, a planter with drainage.
+There you have it.
 Since there’s only a small reservoir for water to go, you have to be extra careful not to overwater these plants.
 Keep that in mind.

 What plants do well without drainage?

-I mentioned earlier that I wouldn’t use the rock/perlite drainage method on just any plant.
 It’s usually best for plants with low water needs—and honestly plants that are overall pretty low maintenance.
-Here are a few plants that do well without drainage for those reasons:
+Here are a few plants that have done well without drainage holes for me:

-- Succulents (I also have a post all about how to plant succulents in pots without drainage, but it’s basically the same method I outlined in this post)
+- Succulents (I also have a guide all about how to plant succulents in pots without drainage)

 - Snake plants